Frequently Asked Questions about the Yoga Immersion and Teacher Training Program

 The vinyasa flow classes are based on the Saraswati River Yoga tradition taught by Parvathi Nanda Nath Saraswati.

 The philosophy we study is from Kashmir Shaivisim, and the Shri Vidya tradition.

 All levels of asana classes will be looked at, although we will focus mostly on preparing to teach mixed level classes at the 200 hour level and beginner and therapeutic and beginner classes at the 300 hour level.

 -What have your graduates done after the training?
 Do I get to teach a class at Yoga Loka after the training is done?

 Many of the graduates go on to deeper study of yoga, either at Yoga Loka or elsewhere.
 Some students, even those who never thought they would teach, have gone on to teach friends, co-workers, at gyms, yoga studios, and some develop classes in different location.
 Some teach at Yoga Loka, but there is no guarantee of a teaching position once you graduate.
 Many of the graduates are added to the YL sub list.

 Have other questions not addressed above?
-Give Bonnie a call at 908-268-7430, or send an email at Bonnie@yoga-loka.com.
+Send an email at Bonnie@yoga-loka.com.
 Come in for a class and speak to some graduates, or join us for the information meetings listed below.